World News | 47 Dead, Dozens Feared Missing as Storm Lashes Philippines | LatestLY

 Citing reports from mayors, governors and disaster-response officials, Sinarimbo said 27 died mostly by drowning and landslides in Datu Odin Sinsuat town, 10 in Datu Blah Sinsuat town and five in Upi town, all in Maguindanao.

-A death toll of 67 in Maguindanao on Friday night was recalled by authorities after discovering some double counting of casualties.
+An official death count of 67 in Maguindanao on Friday night was recalled by authorities after discovering some double counting of casualties.

-The unusually heavy rains flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains.
+The unusually heavy rains flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains, which become like a catch basin in a downpour.

 Floodwaters rapidly rose in many low-lying villages, forcing some residents to climb onto their roofs, where they were rescued by army troops, police and volunteers, Sinarimbo said.